angomez/ntds/README.md

 ### ExtraTreesClassifier

-Notebook containing the Extra Trees Classifier model, to run it you need to produce the "data.pkl" file from the Data-Creation notebook and put it in the folder.
+Notebook containing the Extra Trees Classifier model, to run it you need to produce the "data.pkl" file from the "full_data_creation.ipynb" notebook and put it in the folder.

 ### Music Genre Recognition.ipynb

 Notebook containig all the other models tested using the 4 genres: "Rock","Hip-hop","Experimental" and "Electronic".
-To run it you need to produce the "data_4.pkl" file from the Data-Creation notebook and put it in the same folder as the notebook.
+To run it you need to produce the "data_4.pkl" file from the "Data-Creation.ipynb" notebook and put it in the same folder as the notebook.

+### Graph_project.ipynb

+Notebook containig the visualization of the genres.
+To run it you need to produce the "data.pkl" file from the "full_data_creation.ipynb" notebook and put it in the same folder as the notebook.

+### full_data_creation.ipynb

+Notebook extracting the whole data from the dataset and creating the "data.pkl" file.

+### Data-Creation.ipynb

+Notebook extracting the data from the dataset only for the 4 genres: "Rock","Hip-hop","Experimental" and "Electronic" and creating the "data_4.pkl" file.